The Audience Shifted

 How Releases Compound Now

-Structure.
-Clear headlines, dated subheads, FAQ-style sections, and structured data make a release easier for models to extract.
-The press release format was already naturally machine-readable; releases that lean into schema markup, Open Graph tags, and explicit entity attribution outperform plain-text equivalents.
+Clear headlines, dated subheads, FAQ-style sections, and schema markup make a release easier for models to extract.
+The press release format was already naturally machine-readable; releases that lean into Schema.org markup, Open Graph tags, Twitter/X card metadata, and explicit entity attribution outperform plain-text equivalents.

-Authority pickup.
-A release that gets republished by Reuters, Bloomberg, or a top trade is far more likely to feed AI answers.
-With organic publisher traffic down roughly a third in 2025, the publications still reaching audiences at scale are increasingly the ones AI is reading.
+A release republished by Reuters, Bloomberg, or a top trade is far more likely to feed AI answers.
+With organic publisher traffic down roughly a third in 2025, the publications still reaching audiences at scale are increasingly the ones the AI engines are reading.

-Regulatory disclosure infrastructure.
 Public companies need wire distribution for material disclosures.
 The SEC's Regulation FD assumes simultaneous public disclosure; the wire provides the documented timestamp and broad distribution that meets the bar.
-This is non-negotiable for issuers.
+Non-negotiable for issuers.

-Syndication breadth.
-Wire releases land on Yahoo!
-Finance, MarketWatch, financial portals, and hundreds of regional news sites.
+Wire releases land on Yahoo Finance, MarketWatch, financial portals, and hundreds of regional news sites.
 That syndication breadth is what makes the release retrievable by AI systems across multiple source surfaces.
 A release posted only to a brand newsroom carries less retrieval weight than the same release distributed across the wire syndication graph.

 What the Wire No Longer Does